 Having an inaccurate record of inventory can lead to incorrect scheduling and a longer lead time.
 Inaccurate inventory can stem from items that go missing or counts that are off.
 For instance, if the stock records are not updated or inventory data is entered incorrectly, it can lead to confusion in the order fulfillment process regarding the amount of stock available.

 For cases like this, a perpetual inventory system is ideal for organization and inventory management.
 However perpetual inventory systems can be expensive and a challenge to implement.
-Nonetheless, if you’re interested in learning more about perpetual inventory systems, we go more in-depth about it here.
+Nonetheless, if you’re interested in learning more about perpetual inventory systems, we go into deep about it here.

 Why Outsource Warehousing and Fulfillment?

-Implementing warehouse picking improvements is one of the most effective ways to optimize your supply chain, but the cost of doing so will not only be paid in money but time as well.
+Implementing warehouse picking improvements is one of the most effective ways to optimize your supply chain, but it can also be costly and time-consuming if you’re going at it on your own.
 This is the leading reason outsourcing warehousing can save you the headache of both.

-Partnering with a 3PL means utilizing a company that already has the pick, pack, ship strategy, and many others, expertly in place.
+Partnering with a 3PL means utilizing a company that is already an expert in pick, pack, and ship strategy, and has the resources to take charge of your order fulfillment successfully.

-How a 3PL Partner Can Help You Optimize eCommerce Fulfillment
+How a 3PL Partner Can Help Optimize Your E-commerce Fulfillment?

-Print Bind Ship is a leading 3PL and ecommerce fulfillment partner.
-We manage all stages of the pick, pack, ship process – allowing you to focus on other priorities for your business.
+Print Bind Ship is a leading 3PL and eCommerce fulfillment partner.
+We manage all stages of the pick, pack, and ship process – allowing you to focus on other priorities for your business.

 Order Management

 Of course, there are other added benefits as well, depending on the 3PL partner.
-3PLs, like Print Bind Ship, can provide subscription services, hand customer returns, and even custom packaging solutions.
+3PLs, like Print Bind Ship, can provide subscription services, handle customer returns, and even offer custom packaging solutions.

 Inventory Management